About IADVL

 ITAQ (IADVL Taskforce Against Quackery)

 The advances in dermatology have revolutionized not only the treatment of skin diseases, but also brought forth better options for many cosmetic & beauty related problems.
-This has leaded increased importance and demand for dermatology specialties.
-However, many underqualified but also unqualified persons (Quacks)pose themselves as dermatologists, cosmetic/aesthetic dermatologists and exploit the public for commercial objectives.
+This has led to increased importance and demand for dermatology specialties.
+However, many underqualified but also unqualified persons (Quacks) pose themselves as dermatologists, cosmetic/aesthetic dermatologists and exploit the public for commercial objectives.

-The common patient is not misled by the Quacks but also, they end up with medical complications.
+The common patient is not only misled by the Quacks but also, they end up with medical complications.
 Of late there is mushrooming of these quacks throughout India not only in cities but also in districts and taluk areas where the ignorance is more and awareness of authentic qualifications is less.
 IADVL as a part of social responsibility, has taken up the issue of quackery, which is causing undesired adverse effects and medical complications.
 IADVL has constituted a specific committee, IADVL Taskforce Against Quackery (ITAQ) to deal with Quackery and to take necessary steps with various statutory authorities against quacks who are claiming themselves as Skin Specialists/Cosmetologists/Aestheticians.
-Dr Putta Srinivas is the chairman and Dr Rajesh Buddhadev is the Convener of ITAQ.

 Keywords: Dermatology, IADVL, Skin, hygiene, Leprosy, Steroid abuse, schedule-H, Quackery